webrecorder/browsertrix/docs/develop/local-dev-setup.md

 frontend_pull_policy: 'Never'
 ```

+    ??? info "MicroK8S"

+        For microk8s, the pull policies actually need to be set to `IfNotPresent` instead of `Never`:

+        ```yaml
+        backend_pull_policy: 'IfNotPresent'
+        frontend_pull_policy: 'IfNotPresent'
+        ```

+        This will ensure images are pulled from the MicroK8S registry (configured in next section).

 3. Build the local backend and frontend images.
 The exact process depends on the Kubernetes environment you've selected in your initial deployment.
 Environment specific build instructions are as follows:

     ??? info "Docker Desktop"